-Protests involving sportsmanship, lack of crowd control, inappropriate actions of players, spectators and/or coaches may be submitted to the Executive Board or sports protest committee.
+Protests involving sportsmanship, lack of crowd control, inappropriate actions of players, spectators and/or coaches may be submitted to the Executive Board, which may delegate the protest for decision by the sports protest committee.
+Protests must be submitted in writing by the school, with approval by the principal and athletic director, as well as by the League in which the school participates.